DJackson-BlueTeam/Portfolio/SOC/SOC Challenges/BoogeyMan3/BoogeyMan3.md

 9. Using the new credentials, the attacker attempted to enumerate accessible file shares.
 What is the name of the file accessed by the attacker from a remote share?
 - The attacker did all of the activity through remote access using poershell.exe.
-- We could filter for powershell.exe and also filter for files, to see all the files the attacker was able to obtain after accessing itadmin with its credentials.
+- We could filter for powershell.exe and also filter for files, to see all the executable files the attacker used to obtain access to itadmin with its credentials.

 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/a515384cb2146cabbd949753aadcfe3383f76099/SOC/SOC%20Challenges/BoogeyMan3/BoogeyMan3%20Img/401.png)